ElinVS/blob_facts/README.md

 Press the Blob - Receive a fact

-(not of interest: the blob is animated and pulses pleasingly on the page)
+(note of interest: the blob is animated and pulses pleasingly on the page)

 ## Tech
 - React